Steal This Strategy: Using Keyword Research for Competitor Analysis

 But you can't just start blindly stuffing those terms into your existing content.

-The key is naturally incorporating those hard-won competitor keywords in a strategic, user-focused way.
+The key is naturally incorporating those hard-won competitive keywords in a strategic, user-focused way.
 Map them to your actual content topics and let them guide your messaging, not the other way around.
+Effective keyword usage is critical for search rankings.

 Create dedicated content pillars that cover entire clusters of semantically related keywords.
 Don't just optimize a single page for that transactional "best CRM software for telemarketing" keyword if you can knock out that entire product category's worth of terms in one fell swoop.